fedidat/HexoSite/source/_posts/140-migrate-font-fork.md

 ## 3. Adapt the references

 The reason I made this article was the non-obvious stuff: the API differences.
+These result from the upgrade of Font-Awesome from 4.7 to 5 which will not be fully pulled to Fork.

 Fork-Awesome mostly kept the same icon names this far.
-Categories have remained the same, howver.
+Categories don't exist here however.
 No brand, regular or solid ("pro" fonts) as in Font-Awesome 5.
 So you'll have to convert `fab`, `fas`, `far` and `fal` class names back to `fa`.

 The only other significant point is that you might be using weights that aren't present in Fork,